Fantasy sports punishments

 | Loser buys draft snacks | Fantasy football drafts | Mild | Medium | High | Simple, useful, and nobody complains when food shows up. |

-| Public apology video | Group chats and remote leagues | Medium | Free | High | Easy to complete and easy to share, without being expensive. |
+| Public apology video | Group chats and remote leagues | Medium | Free | High | Easy to complete and easy to share without being expensive. |

 | League renames their team | Any fantasy league | Medium | Free | Very high | Visible all season and painfully easy to enforce. |

-| Last-place trophy | Long running leagues | High | Medium | Medium | It creates tradition and gives the league something physical to pass around. |
+| Last place trophy | Long-running leagues | High | Medium | Medium | Creates tradition and gives the league something physical to pass around. |

-| Prank mail punishment | Remote leagues | Medium | Low | High | It works even when your league is spread across Canada and the USA. |
+| Prank mail punishment | Remote leagues | Medium | Low | High | Works even when your league is spread across Canada and the USA. |

 Fantasy football punishments for last place